-124. On June 13, 2008, the Bloomberg News Service described the disclosures of the professor at the London Business School, who underscored that the problems MF Global was continuing to experience were due to its failure to employ or maintain adequate controls over its brokers' trading:
+124. On June 13, 2008, the Bloomberg News Service described the disclosures of the CFTC investigations in the 2008 10-K and reported the reaction of Prof. Bruce Weber, a finance professor at the London Business School, who underscored that the problems MF Global was continuing to experience were due to its failure to employ or maintain adequate controls over its brokers' trading: